 - This event has passed.

 For the well-being of our congregation and our community, the church has established health and safety precautions to minimize risk for those attending our gatherings.
-To better prepare you for what to expect as you return to on-site worship, you may learn more here.
+To better prepare you for what to expect as you attend on-site worship, you may learn more here.

 If you cannot gather with us for worship in person, we hope you will gather with us in spirit by joining us remotely through our live worship webcast.
 Visit the live webcast page of the church website to access the worship video.
 Other worship documents, including the bulletin (.pdf format), also may be accessed from the live webcast page or the worship archive.

-We thank you for your patience, understanding, and support during this transition.
+We thank you for your patience, understanding, and support.
 Please feel free to contact the church office should you have any questions.

 For the latest updates and announcements related to COVID-19, please visit this page.